shikha110/Indian-General-Election-2024-Results-Analysis-/README.md

 where s.State = 'Uttar Pradesh' and cr.Constituency_Name = 'AMETHI';
 ```

---  What is the distribution of EVM votes versus postal votes for candidates in a specific constituency?
+-- Q  What is the distribution of EVM votes versus postal votes for candidates in a specific constituency?
 ```SQL
 select
     cd.EVM_Votes,